epigen/fetch_ngs/README.md

 # 🛠️ Usage
 Here are some tips for the usage of this workflow:
 - Run your workflow with `snakemake --resources parallel_downloads=3` to restrict concurrent download jobs to three (worked well for me), thereby reducing the risk of triggering IP blacklisting from excessive parallel FTP connections.
+This can also be achieved by using the workflow's [profile](./workflow/profiles/default/config.yaml).
+In case of usage as module, put the parameter into the parent workflow's profile.
 - Specify accession IDs in the configuration file as a list to download multiple datasets in one run
 - Use `metadata_only: 1` for a quick preview of available data before committing to full downloads
 - Choose between `FASTQ` or `BAM` output formats based on your downstream analysis needs